 BCT is very aware of the lack of diversity in the conservation sector at large and is dedicated to making this better, including through reaching beyond their usual network of bat counting volunteers.
 So they asked more onion for recommendations on how to make this happen.

-If you are interested in learning more about the report, please feel free to reach out.
+If you'd like to learn more or are interested in discussing a project, please feel free to reach out.